 Just like prospective employers, Vocatio wants to ask you questions about your career goals and traits.
 You need to have a clear answer in mind for improved results after you provide your name and an email.
 This is a free service.
 Just to be honest, we receive no income from directing you to this source.
 As affiliate marketers we direct motivated and dedicated people to learn to do what we do on our website www.nextwavelite.com under Meet My Mentors.

 FUNDS TARGETED FOR YOUTH EMPLOYMENT

 Explore the options in funded programs to connect young people with workplace skills and employment.
 These opportunities may include part-time employment, internships and volunteering.
-You can locate community-based organizations serving your region primarily through valid websites searching youth employment or the name of one of the programs below while adding a geographic name of a major nearby city.
+You can locate community-based organizations serving your region primarily through valid websites.
+Try workforce or career development or the name of one of the programs below while adding a geographic name of a major nearby city.

 You really should place a geographic location in your online search, for example Fresno, near the Yosemite area where I reside.
 That led to the page from the Fresno Career Development Institute at http://www.fcdiconnect.org/pathways-to-success.html On that website I learned:

 "The Pathway to Success Career Collaborative includes many partners working together to leverage additional resources to enhance and sustain career technical education opportunities for adults and youth within our community. . . .
 Our latest project includes a partnership with 4 charter schools and multiple non-profits and businesses to offer youth job shadowing, internships, apprenticeships, and employment and training opportunities to meet their career pathway goals."